spsforks/QB64-Wiki/POINT.md

 END

 ```
-<sub>Code by Ted Weissgerber</sub>

 > *Explanation:* Use the mouse pointer to get the background RGB of the image to make it transparent with [_CLEARCOLOR](_CLEARCOLOR).

-*Snippet:* Creating an image mask to PUT an image over other colored backgrounds.
-See: [GET and PUT Demo](GET and PUT Demo) to run code.
+Creating an image mask to PUT an image over other colored backgrounds.
+See: [GET and PUT Demo](GET-and-PUT-Demo) to run code.

 ```vb